rcicd/tic-tac-robo/Readme.md

 ```bash
 make run
 ```
+- Ensure the robot arm is powered on and connected
-- Open the web interface in your browser (default: http://localhost:8000 or http://duckie-rpi-arm.local:8000 for Raspberry Pi)
+- Open the web interface in your browser (default: http://localhost:8000 or http://<duckie-name>.local:8000 for Raspberry Pi)
 - Press "Configure", arm will move to some position, place the printed game board positioning it's cross under arm pointer.
 When you are ready, press